SamGFrendo/Woody/readme.md

 6. I created a virtual board, the idea being that this will be a more efficient way of processing information. - I may need to extend this, so I can use it to populate the 'real' board.

-This is the time it takes to iterate through, simply adding 1 to the cell and creating an array of a count of all cells 5x5=0.024s
+Using the function automaticBlockPlacerVirtual() I can iterate through the virtual board.
+This is the time it takes to iterate through, simply adding 1 to the cell and creating an array of a count of all cells
+5x5=0.024s
 6x6=0.032s
 7x7=0.061s
 8x8=0.128s
 9x9=0.306s
 10x10=0.699s

 Clearly this is way better - but we're not placing blocks yet - and we're not calculating clearing them - so there are a number of function which will slow this down.
 If we virtualise all of them,

 - processBlockVirtual() - Is working! - it didn't need a setVirtual as it can be done within the function

-- Add a way of displaying the virtual board on the real board?
-I'll do all the virtual stuff in brain.js so that script.js can carry on working independently - no reasons why both things can't work side by side?
-I could even populate virtualBoard based on the content of the realBoard.

-7. clearVirtual() function created - allows rows and cols to be cleared on the virtual board;
+7. clearVirtual() function created - allows rows and cols to be cleared on the virtual board.
+If I add this to the automaticBlockPlacerVirtual how much does it slow things down?
+5x5=0.135s
+6x6=0.100s
+7x7=0.132s
+8x8=0.318s
+9x9=0.612s
+10x10=1.609s
+We can see that it does start to negatively impact the speed at which we can iterate through the different combinations.
+I don't think we need to start to worry just yet - but as we add more and more function I could see this getter very slow.